Sufficient Magnesium For Optimal Health

 Sufficient magnesium is for proper function and survival.

-- Are often under physical and emotional stress.
+- You are often under physical and emotional stress.
 This causes magnesium to move from your cells into your bloodstream to help you feel both energized and calm in a stressful situation.
 This depletes your magnesium stores which then magnifies the stress you feel because your body can’t send more magnesium to calm the situation.

 - You are obese or have high blood sugar.
 This can also adversely affect your magnesium levels.